Faculty and Staff

-As a professional development (PD) school for teachers, EPCS is an organization that brings together shared effort of the school, a college/university, and other organizations in the community to stimulate and promote curiosity, exchange ideas and experiences on practice, observation, and reflection amongst educators.
+As a professional development (PD) site for teachers, Eliot-Pearson Children’s School brings together colleges, universities and other community organizations with a shared purpose and in a collective effort to stimulate and promote curiosity, exchange ideas and experiences on practice, observation, and reflection amongst educators.
 Grounded in differentiated and collaborative learning, the Children’s School embodies and nurtures a culture of engagement within scholarship and teacher research to guide our teaching practices.
 Our teaching and learning processes are open, responsive and transformational, through which every member’s voice is heard and respected.

-All of the teaching staff are engaged in ongoing professional development throughout the year.
+All members of our teaching staff are engaged in ongoing professional development throughout the year.
 They have opportunities to:

-- Inclusion of ongoing professional development keeps the teaching faculty up-to-date with current research and practices, open to new ideas, and committed to the highest standards in the fields of early education and child development.
+The inclusion of ongoing professional development keeps the teaching faculty up-to-date with current research and practices, open to new ideas, and committed to the highest standards in the fields of early education and child development.